 Self-management is by no means a new concept, and we all have some degree of experience when it comes to taking responsibility for our own behaviour and well-being.
-Self-management is the key skill needed to live a healthy balanced life.
+Mastering the art of self-management is key to a healthy balanced lifestyle.

 What I didn’t realise is how little experience I had in true self-management.
 The office had provided me with routine and discipline beyond deadlines and delivering.
 I had a good understanding of my time and capabilities.
 I knew how much I could get done each day and it allowed me to manage my time.
 Knowing I needed to be in the office from eight-to-five had naturally helped me manage my personal life too.
 I had an established sleeping routine and a regular eating plan.